 3) Children must remain in the same group each day and at all times

-4) Staff and children required to wear face coverings or have their faces covers.
+4) Staff and children are required to wear face coverings or have their faces covered.

 “By reducing enrollment, requiring more staff and space per child, and by increasing costs for multiple supplies needed, you will cripple private pay businesses,” the petition says.
 “Along with these strict guidelines that will be next to impossible to follow properly, you are forcing teachers to do anything but teach.”

 “Hugging, sharing, high fives, and hand holding will be discouraged if not forbidden,” the petition says.
 “Everyone will have their emotions masked, literally.
 No soft toys, so no cuddling.
 No playing or sharing of toys or items.
 No group games or activities (even outdoors), so therefore no teamwork, skill building work, or collaborative thought.
 Disinfecting and sanitizing everything multiple times, all day long, so no good germs to build immune systems.”

 Some Providers might go out of business